ResourcesBlog

 In January 2025, President Trump revoked the Biden Administration’s previous order that rescinded the first Trump administration’s sanctions against officials of the International Criminal Court (ICC) in The Hague.
 In February, the president issued sanctions against individuals and their families who assist the ICC in investigations of citizens of the United States or its allies who are not a state party to the Rome Statute.
 U.S. Congress is actively considering legislation that would enact new, far-reaching sanctions against the ICC, as well as individuals cooperating with the ICC.

 PHR has long supported the work of the ICC in bringing justice to victims and survivors of atrocities, particularly in places where local justice systems are unable or unwilling to hold perpetrators accountable.
-The ICC remains a vital part of the global justice infrastructure that helps ensure reparations for victims and survivors of war crimes, crimes against humanity, and genocide.
+PHR has supported case building and evidence sharing on war crimes and other atrocity crimes in countries like the Democratic Republic of Congo, Sudan, Ukraine, and others, The ICC remains a vital part of the global justice infrastructure that helps ensure reparations for victims and survivors of war crimes, crimes against humanity, and genocide.
 PHR renews its call for the United States to lift any sanctions or penalties against individuals for their work supporting justice and accountability in the international court system and continues its long-standing call on the United States to join the Rome Statute supporting this international court of last resort.

-Physicians for Human Rights will continue to monitor these developments and advocate for the rights of those most at risk.
-To stay informed on the ongoing impact of these policies, please subscribe for updates and explore our resources.
+This year, the human rights record of the United States will be the subject of scrutiny before the United Nations Universal Periodic Review (UPR).
+To support the UPR process, PHR and our partners have submitted our evidence and recomendations on urgent health and human rights developments in the United States.
+Explore our submissions here.
+PHR will continue to monitor these developments and advocate for the rights of those most at risk.
+To stay informed on the ongoing impact of these policies, please subscribe for updates and explore our resources

 Get Updates from PHR